apache/arrow-site/community.md

 #### Tags

+The mailing lists follow the convention of prefixing subjects with one or more tags in order to clarify the scope and purpose of messages.
+For example:

+- [ANNOUNCE] Apache Arrow 11.0.0 released
+- [DISCUSS][C++] C++ API as a user-facing API
+- [Java][Arrow IPC] Extreme memory usage when reading feather files

-When emailing one of the lists, you may want to prefix the subject line with one or more tags so that the appropriate people in the community notice the message.
+When emailing one of the lists, please prefix the subject line with one or more tags.
 Depending the topic of your email, tags may include one or more:

 - Supported Enivronments: e.g., `[C++]`, `[Java]`, `[Python]`, etc.
 - Specifications and Protocols: e.g., `[Format]`, `[Flight RPC]`, `[ADBC]`, etc.